 To use your own template, drag it with the mouse from the Toolbox to the desired location in the Timeline.
-Depending on what you have set, you will then be asked to select images to be inserted with the template.
+Depending on what you have set, you will then be asked

 To delete or edit a Custom Template, right-click a Custom Template in the Toolbox and select Delete template or Edit template.